 Wouldn’t it be great to always know how to avoid the awkward silence?
-In this article, you’ll learn to avoid awkward and uncomfortable silences during conversation, as well as what to do when they happen.
+In this article, you’ll learn to avoid awkward and uncomfortable silence during a conversation, as well as what to do when they happen.

 How To Prevent & Avoid The Awkward Silence